 For a retailer, a sales activation strategy manifests itself as a sale/event.
 It may include price drops, promotions, and giveaways.
 The goal is to get the consumer to do something quickly.
 Radio stations deploy this strategy all the time in the form of contesting.
 Calls to action.
 Listen and win.
 Text for concert tickets.
 What is the effect of the sales activation strategy?

 Generally speaking, it works…which is why marketers keep doing it.
 But how it works, and the net effect is important.

-Pierre outlines the work of Les Benet and Peter Field, who he calls the “godfathers of marketing effectiveness.”
-Benet and Field showed that when the sales activation strategy is used, though it can show great ROI, brand perceptions are unchanged.
+Pierre outlines the work of Les Binet and Peter Field, who he calls the “godfathers of marketing effectiveness.”
+Binet and Field showed that when the sales activation strategy is used, though it can show great ROI, brand perceptions are unchanged.
 Additionally, there is actually no long-term increase in sales.

 You can see a parallel to the way many in radio see the world through “this quarter” or “the next book.”
 An attempt to justify ratings in the most recent period based on generally inconsequential effects such as some bad weather or a jock being on vacation is pure folly.
 The reality is your current performance is reflecting things that happened in the past year or a year ago.
 Focus on the short-term and you get intoxicated with doing promotions or finding a meter.
 That does nothing to build who you are and what you do long-term.

 This is validated by research from marketing consultancy Gain Theory, demonstrating that only 18% of the impact of marketing communication is immediate.
 58% of the impact is realized six months or later.

 Just as brand building builds sales over time, at a higher level than the sales activation strategy, radio stations with strong brands build stronger ratings over time.